 Partnering with the National Trust for Historic Preservation and the Consumer Services Organization in 1983, Landmarks, Inc. used City of Omaha money and federal dollars to restore the home.
 After it was completed, in May 1983 there was a public open house to show off work completed.
 At the same time, several other homes along Wirt Street were restored and there was talk of establishing a historic district between Wirt, Binney and Spencer Streets.
 However, that never happened.

-In 1984 it was designated an official Omaha Landmark, and today it remains in good condition.
+In 1984, the Charles Storz House was designated an official Omaha Landmark, and today it remains in good condition.

 You Might Like…